pprchal/campfire/README.md

-# Pacholek - chordpro python reloaded
+# Campfire - chordpro python reloaded

 Simple `.cho` typesetting system.
 Gets file and renders `.html` output.
 This sw should be used only for simple campfire songbook.